ehuan2/COMP424-Fall2025/README.md

 python simulator.py --player_1 random_agent --player_2 random_agent --autoplay
 ```

-During autoplay, boards are drawn randomly between size `--board_size_min` and `--board_size_max` for each iteration.
+During autoplay, boards are drawn randomly from `--board_roster_dir` for each iteration.
 You may try various ranges for your own information and development by providing these variables on the command-line.
-However, the defaults (to be used during grading) are 6 and 12, so ensure the timing limits are satisfied for every board in this size range.
+However, the defaults (to be used during grading) are in the `boards/` folder in this repository, so ensure the timing limits are satisfied for every board in this size range.

 **Notes**